-The paper will explore the following questions by focusing on individual stories of past and current participants on 'future leadership programmes' in a number of universities:
+The paper will focus on individual stories of past and current participants on 'future leadership programmes' in two universities and explore the following questions:

-- Why do these people choose to be involved in formal leadership and management and what are the motivations for this? - What does being a formal leader and manager mean to these people and how does it sit aside their role as an academic? - How do they see their formal leadership and management career progressing in the future and how do they see it impacting their research and teaching? - What has been (or will be), in their view, the value and impact of various forms of leadership development on their personal development, career and organisation?
+- Why do these people choose to be involved in formal leadership and management and what are the motivations for this? - What does being a formal leader and manager mean to these people and how does it sit aside their role as an academic?

+- How do they see their formal leadership and management career progressing in the future and how do they see it impacting their research and teaching? - What has been (or will be), in their view, the value and impact of various forms of leadership development on their personal development, career and organisation?